-Preheat oven your to 375F/191C and place pie on a cookie sheet, this just ensures if the filling bubbles over it doesn't end up on your oven.
-Bake pie for 55-65 minutes, check pie at 35 minutes if the crust/ crumble is darkening too much cover gently with foil for remaining baking time.
+Preheat oven to 375F/191C and place pie on a cookie sheet, this just ensures if the filling bubbles over it doesn't end up on your oven.
+Bake pie for 55-65 minutes, check pie at 35 minutes if the crust/ crumble is darkening too much cover gently with foil for the remaining baking time.

 I like to use an instant-read thermometer to check the internal temperature is 175F/79C to ensure the pie is baked to perfection.

 Now the hard part.
 Let the pie cool on a wire rack for at least 3 hours, to allow the juices to set.
 Serve with ice cream.